Clark199909/Climate-Change-Project-Website/README.md

-# Climate Change Project Website
+# Climate Change CTLI Project Website
 This is the website directory for my research project on Climate Change and Computational Learning in 2020 summer.
 In this project, I focused on the formation of ice ages.
 I created three applications on Netsblox platform that help explain this formation process to students who want to learn about this topic.
 To directly visit the website, please use https://ice-age-1302725137.cos.ap-nanjing.myqcloud.com/main%20page/index.html.